Sitemap

 “The point is that these ratios provide a measure of the effectiveness of social labor in meeting consumers’ needs (production of `use-value,’ in Marx’s terminology) across the different industries.
 If a product has a ratio of market-clearing price to labor-value above 1.0, this indicates that people are willing to spend more labor tokens on the item (i.e. work more hours to acquire it) than the labor time required to produce it.
 But this in turn indicates that the labor devoted to producing this product is of above-average `social effectiveness.’
 Conversely, if the market-clearing price falls below the labor-value, that tells us that consumers do not `value’ the product at its full value: labor devoted to this good is of below-average effectiveness.
 Parity, or a ratio of 1.0, is an equilibrium condition: in this case consumers ‘value’ the product, in terms of their own labor time, at just what it costs society to produce it.
 This means that the objective of socialist retail markets should be to run at break even level, making neither a profit nor a loss; the goods being sold off cheap compensate for those sold at a premium.”

-A central marketing authority would regulate the standards of consumer goods, with enterprises motivated to make attractive products by the raised market prices.
+A central marketing authority — initially selected by the party but later, as the counter-revolution is defeated and living standards rise, elected by the public — will regulate the standards of consumer goods, with enterprises motivated to make attractive products by the raised market prices.
 The progressive increase in free time for workers as production becomes more efficient will act as an incentive to both work and improve efficiency.
 In the long run, Marx anticipates free time becoming the measure of social wealth, with more and more free time increasingly unleashing human creativity and reviving independent craftsmanship.

 Revolutionary pedagogy

 Even under capitalism, fixing currency to labour is one of the most important reforms socialists and workers should pursue.
-In Arguments for Socialism, Cockshott argues for such a reform in Venezuela, where the democratic socialist PSUV government has brought about a de facto situation of dual power (around 70% of the economy remains privately owned and so the economy remains capitalist, though many gains have been made that all socialists should support).
-He argues that the PSUV government should fix the value of the Bolivar to labour, rather than the cost of living, for two reasons (p161):
+In Arguments for Socialism, Cockshott argues for such a reform in Venezuela, where the democratic socialist PSUV government (which seeks a path to socialism via bourgeois elections) has, having remained in government for 20 years (thanks mainly to strong support from the armed forces), brought about a de facto situation of dual power.
+(Around 70–80% of the economy remains privately-owned and so the economy remains capitalist, although many working class gains that socialists should support have been made.)
+He argues that the PSUV government should fix the value of the Bolivar to labour, rather than the cost of living, for two reasons (p.
+161):

-2. Once the value of the Bolivar has stabilised in terms of value of labour then the labour value of Bolivar notes should be printed on them in hours and minutes.
-This step would be an act of revolutionary pedagogy.
-It would reveal clearly to the oppressed just how the existing system cheats them.
+• Once the value of the Bolivar has stabilised in terms of value of labour, then the labour value of Bolivar notes should be printed on them in hours and minutes.
+This step would be an act of revolutionary pedagogy, since it would reveal clearly to the workers how they are cheated by their capitalist employer.
 Suppose a worker puts in a working week of 45 hours and gets back Bolivars and sees that the hours printed on them only amount to 15 hours.
 Then she will become aware that she is being cheated out of 30 hours each week.
 This will act to raise the socialist consciousness of the people, and create favourable public opinion for other socialist measures.

 Pegging currency to labour time would then have something of a They Live sunglasses effect.